neil7057/all-about-autism/README.md

 ### CSS

 This was checked periodically as each page was created and CSS code added and amended.
 A final check was carried out when all other testing had been satisfactorily completed.

-The third party nanogallery.css was also checked as I had made some changes.

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)